Enterprise Information Stewardship

-Enterprise Information Stewardship is a framework in which key information resources are managed in a way similar to other University resources, with care and intention.
-It is comprised of the following three dimensions:
+Enterprise Information Stewardship is a framework in which key information resources are managed in a way similar to other university resources, with care and intention.

-Data must be physically, technically, and logically secure to protect privacy of data subjects, and to assure data accuracy and availability for users.
-Such security includes policies and procedures to ensure that sensitive data access is on a “need to know” basis.
+Data must be physically, technically, and logically secure to protect privacy of data subjects and to assure data accuracy and availability.